Ratimon/redprint-optimism-contracts-examples/README.md

 1. `Redprint Wizard` (**Web UI**)

-We are building `Redprint Wizard`, a web application to interactively customize, mix & match, deploy L2 OPStack chain/ App-chain.
+We are building `Redprint Wizard`, a web application to interactively customize, mix & match, deploy L2 **OPStack** chain / App-chain.

 It can be as educational platform to explore and select different versions of smart contract components for different usecases/features.
 Then, the `Redprint` will generate all required solidity code, including both smart contract parts and their relevant deploy scripts.